ncp-ph/odk-users-manual/docs/project_manager.md

 The Delete pop-up Window

-## How to Assign Users to Projects
+## How to Assign App Users to Projects

 ### Assigning Web Users to Projects